BYLAWS OF THE SOCIETY FOR PARTICIPATORY MEDICINE, INC.

-2.2.
-Additional Offices.
-The Corporation may also have offices and places of business at such other places, within or without the State of New York, as the Board of Directors of the Corporation (the “Board of Directors” or the “Board”) may from time to time determine or the business of the Corporation may require.
+Section 2.
+Offices and Service Area.
+The service area of the Corporation is defined as the United States of America.
+It shall have a registered agent in New York State, and may have offices within and without the State of New York as the Board of Directors may from time to time determine or the business of the Corporation may require.

 BOARD OF DIRECTORS

 SECTION 1.
 Powers, Number and Qualifications.
 The Board of Directors (the “Board”) shall be responsible for the overall policy and direction of the Corporation, and may delegate responsibilities for day-to-day operations to the Corporation’s Executive Director and committees.